Eligibility and Requirements

 IELTS minimum requirements: Overall band score of 7.5 and no part score lower than 7.0.

-Official documentation means that your test scores must be sent directly from the administering agency to KU Medical Center.
-ETS school code for KUMC: 6895.
+Official documentation means that test scores must be sent directly from the administering agency to KU Medical Center.
+ETS school code for KUMC is 6895.
 Failure to submit official documentation will delay the admission process.

-IMPORTANT: Before beginning an application, please contact a KU advisor in CLS to review prerequisite courses.
+IMPORTANT: Before beginning an application, please contact a KU advisor in clinical laboratory science to review prerequisite courses.
 Failure to contact an advisor could result in a delay in starting the program if missing prerequisite courses are discovered or if certain courses already taken are not transferable to the University of Kansas.
 Contact information

 Jan Hudzicki, Ph.D., is chair of the admissions committee for the program.
 Please contact her at email@example.com for advising or questions about application requirements.